chartedsails/app-releases/README.md

-# mediabox
+# ChartedSails

-Manage media for ChartedSails.com
+A public repository to host releases of the ChartedSails app.

+See [ChartedSails.com](https://www.chartedsails.com) for more information.